nabin-g/Nabin_Portfolio/README.md

 [App Store Link:](https://play.google.com/store/apps/details?id=net.sharewire.parkmobilev2)

 # Project 3: Image Store android app project:
-Using Android java login system using Firebase authentication person can take picture from camera or upload their galery picture in a app.
+Using Android java login system using Firebase authentication person can take picture from camera or upload their gallery picture in a app.
 So this app is basically providing gallery like function.
 Firebase real database, storage, authentication has been used. here is the link for [github link](https://github.com/nabin-g/imageStoreApp)

 # project 4: Lineminder android app